Griffon v2: Advancing Multimodal Perception with High-Resolution Scaling and Visual-Language Co-Referring: Methodology

 \subsection{Training Pipeline}

 To understand different users' intents and finish diverse tasks with high-quality results, we adopt a three-stage end-to-end training procedure for Griffon v2 as follows guided by \cite{liu2023llava, zhan2023griffon}.
-The dataset used are listed in \cref{data:stat}.

 \textbf{Stage \MakeUppercase{\romannumeral1:}} {\bf High-resolution Vision-Language Alignment.} Feature alignment before pretraining has been widely utilized to achieve better training efficiency.
-We adopt this strategy to connect the high-resolution visual encoder with the LLM using 558K image-text pairs, converted to instruction-following data by \cite{liu2023llava}.
+We adopt this strategy to connect the high-resolution visual encoder with the LLM using 558K image-text pairs\cite{liu2023llava}.
 The high-resolution image encoder and LLM parameters remain frozen, with only the down-sampling projector trainable.
-Without visual prompts in these image-text pairs, the visual prompt tokenizer doesn't participate in the training of stage \MakeUppercase{\romannumeral1}.
+Without visual prompts in these image-text pairs, the visual prompt tokenizer is not trained in Stage \MakeUppercase{\romannumeral1}.

-\textbf{Stage \MakeUppercase{\romannumeral2:}} {\bf Co-referring Multi-Tasks Pretraining.} Building on the basic understanding of visual content achieved in Stage \MakeUppercase{\romannumeral1}, we further pretrain the entire model with a diverse dataset comprising 12M multi-task instances involving both visual and textual referring.
+\textbf{Stage \MakeUppercase{\romannumeral2:}} {\bf Co-referring Multi-Tasks Pre-training.} Building on the basic understanding of visual content achieved in Stage \MakeUppercase{\romannumeral1}, we further pre-train the entire model with a diverse dataset comprising 12M multi-task instances involving both visual and textual referring.
 This stage aims to enhance fine-grained perception and localization capabilities, and visual-language referring abilities.
-As shown in \cref{data:stat}, our textual-referring data is curated from various task datasets covering over 70K object categories, such as Visual Genome \cite{krishna2017visual} and V3Det\cite{wang2023v3det}.
+As detailed in the data composition in Table \ref{data:stat}, our textual-referring data is curated from various task datasets covering over 70K object categories, such as Visual Genome \cite{krishna2017visual} and V3Det\cite{wang2023v3det}.
 Additionally, we build a dataset with public and self-collected object counting data from 10 different domains, spanning aerial photography, agriculture, industry, and more, to create our visual-referring data.
 The diverse textual categories and visual domains contribute to the model's generalization capability.
 During this stage, we train the entire network while keeping the region encoder in the visual prompts tokenizer frozen.